ibm-cloud-docs/vpc/file_storage_vpc_byok_encryption.md

 To create a file share with customer-managed encryption from the CLI, use the `ibmcloud is share-create` command with the `--encryption-key` parameter.
 The `encryption_key` parameter specifies a valid CRN for the root key in the key management service.

-Before you begin, verify you have completed the [prerequisites](/docs/vpc?topic=vpc-file-storage-create#before-creating-file-storage-cli), then follow these steps:
+Before you begin, verify that you completed the [prerequisites](/docs/vpc?topic=vpc-file-storage-create#before-creating-file-storage-cli), then follow these steps:

 1. Use the procedure in [Step 1 - Obtain service instance and root key information](/docs/vpc?topic=vpc-creating-instances-byok#byok-cli-setup-prereqs) to obtain the ID of your key management service and the CRN of the root key in that service.